foorschtbar/LoRaProMini/README.md

 ![](https://img.shields.io/github/license/foorschtbar/LoRaProMini?style=plastic)
 ](https://github.com/foorschtbar/LoRaProMini)

-A LoRaWAN sensor node for The Things Network, based on an ATMEGA328P (Arduino Pro Mini) and RFM95W/SX1276 LoRa transiver module.
+A LoRaWAN sensor node, based on ATmega328P MCU (Arduino Pro Mini) and RFM95W/SX1276 LoRa Transceiver.

 ![PCB Front Assembled](.github/pcb_front_assembled.png)
 ![PCB Front Assembled](.github/pcb_real.jpg)

 The module can be used:

 - Collect various climate values with environmental sensors.
-See [Environmental (Weather/Clima) Sensor](#environmental-weatherclima-sensor).
+See [Environmental (Weather/Clima) Sensor](#environmental-weatherclima-sensor)
 - Tell if the letter carrier has put new letters in your mailbox.
-See [Mailbox Monitor](#mailbox-monitor).
+See [Mailbox Monitor](#mailbox-monitor)
-- Notify if someone rang the doorbell.
-See [Doorbell Monitor](#doorbell-monitor).
+- Notify if someone rang the doorbell
 - Act a wirless button
 - and many more...

 ## Features

-- Deep sleep MCU and sensors between data transmissions.
+- Deep sleep MCU and sensors between data transmissions
-- Two interrupt inputs could use to wake up the MCU and sensors from deep sleep.
+- Two interrupt inputs could use to wake up the MCU and sensors from deep sleep
-- Confirmend und unconfirmend data up messages.
+- Confirmend und unconfirmend data up messages
 - Ultra low power consumption.
-Under 10μA with all features and sensors.
+Under 10μA with all features and sensors
 - Power input 3.5-6V:
-  - Battery (Li-Ion with 3.7V works fine)
+  - Battery (Li-Ion or Li-SOCl2 works fine)
   - Battery with solar charger
 - Sensor support
   - Bosch BME280 (humidity, barometric pressure and ambient temperature)